NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 ## Finding Problems

-While _hbck1_ performed analysis reporting your cluster GOOD or BAD, _HBCK2_ is less presumptious.
+While _hbck1_ performed analysis reporting your cluster GOOD or BAD, _HBCK2_ is less presumptuous.
 In hbase-2.x, the operator figures what needs fixing and then uses tooling including _HBCK2_ to do fixup.
 The operator may have to go a few rounds of back and forth running _HBCK2_ then checking cluster state.